Talking Point: Do Good PSLE Grades for Kids Matter?

 When you have a child in his/her last year in primary school and will be sitting for the national Primary School Leaving Exam (PSLE) at the end of the year, you automatically become a PSLE mom.
 My second child is sitting for her PSLE this year and I am a bundle of nerves as much as, if not more than, the first time.

 I am going to be frank.
-I value education highly and I WANT my kids to go to good schools.
+I value education highly (like any parent) and I WANT my kids to go to good schools.
 And in order for them to get into a good school, they need good grades.
 I know there’s been a lot of talk about PSLE grades being not so important.
 BUT secretly, I still want them to get GOOD grades to get into a GOOD school.
 Crazy right?
 But there.
 I’ve said it.

 To the parents who tell me that they are okay with their kids scoring anything for their exams, I say, good for you.
 But this mom wishes for her kids to go to good schools.
 Period.
 (A side note to parent readers, I said good school, not TOP school.)

-I am not so secretive when I vocalize my wish to my children.
+I am not so secretive when I communicate my wish to my children.
 Luckily, they are on the same page as me.
 And we have made a pact to study together and do everything we can to help them get the grades they need to get into a good secondary school.